-Four years ago during a year out making artwork to raise funds for wildlife conservation, I produced Rhino 2014 Biro drawing for CHENGETA WILDLIFE.
+Four years ago during a year making artwork to raise funds for wildlife conservation, I produced Rhino 2014 Biro drawing for CHENGETA WILDLIFE.
 Chengeta were then a newly founded organisation.
 They provide training and mentoring for rangers, risking their lives to protect wildlife across Africa.
-Having followed Chenegta's inspirational achievements in the protection of elephants and other African species over the years, it is both an honour and humbling to see Rhino drawing go up for auction.
+Having followed Chenegta's inspirational achievements in the protection of elephants and other African species over the years, it is both an honour to see Rhino drawing go up for auction.

 Photo credit: Chengeta Wildlife

 Chengeta's online auction starts Monday 20 August 5pm UK time ( 9am West Coast USA) closing Saturday 25 August at 10pm UK time ( 2pm West Coast USA) and all proceeds raised from the sale of Rhino drawing will go directly to Chengeta.
 They are also holding two fundraising events in Edinburgh and London.
 Tickets for the Hendersons Holyrood, Edinburgh event on 24 August are available here and tickets for L'Escargot Restaurant, London are available here.

 'Chengeta trainers Rory Young and Nigel Kuhn with detection dog specialist from Holland and brave rangers from Eaux Des Forets and the Malian representative of Wild Foundation' Photo credit: Chengeta Wildlife